-- \1 An international initiative run by an international NGO called The Climate Group, in which globally influential companies aim for 100% renewable energy. - \1 An international initiative run by an international NGO called The Climate Group, in which globally influential companies aim for 100% renewable energy. \2 Science Based Targets: Quantitatively based scientific goals regarding long-term scenarios for greenhouse gas reductions. \3 Switching from means of transportation such as trucks to ones with a smaller environmental impact, such as trains and ships, for the purpose of reducing CO2 emissions in the transportation sector. \4 Virtual Power Purchase Agreement.
-A mechanism for trading the environmental value of renewable energy power rather than the power itself.
-It is one of the methods of procuring the control of the methods. - additional renewable energy. \5 Representative Concentration Pathways Greenhouse gas concentration trajectory scenarios strategies to achieve carbon neutrality.
+- \1 An international initiative run by an international NGO called The Climate Group, in which globally influential companies aim for 100% renewable energy, - \2 Science Based Targets: Quantitatively based scientific goals regarding long-term scenarios for greenhouse gas reductions. \3 Switching from means of transportation such as trucks to ones with a smaller environmental impact, such as trains and ships, for the purpose of reducing CO2 emissions in the transportation sector. - \4 Virtual Power Purchase Agreement A mechanism for trading the environmental value of renewable energy power rather than the power itself.
+It is one of the methods of procuring additional renewable energy.

-- \6 Stated Policies Scenario Published policy scenarios compiled by the International Energy Agency (IEA) that incorporate the current plans of national governments.

-\7 Sustainable Development Scenario Sustainable development scenario. - \8 Carbon Footprint of Product GHG emissions throughout the lifecycle of a product.
+\5 Representative Concentration Pathways Greenhouse gas concentration trajectory scenarios - \6 Stated Policies Scenario Published policy scenarios compiled by the International Energy Agency (IEA) that incorporate the current plans of national governments. \7 Sustainable Development Scenario Sustainable development scenario. - \8 Carbon Footprint of Product GHG emissions throughout the lifecycle of a product.

-Use of sustainable resources PP.71
+Use of sustainable resources P.71